The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Many people make charitable donations to support causes that are important to them, but people tend to donate cash when they give.
-However, it’s possible to donate stock instead of cash.
+Many people make charitable donations to support causes they believe in, but few realize it’s possible to donate stock instead of cash.
 Donating stock can have tax advantages for you, while also allowing your charity to receive more.

-But despite its advantages, not everyone knows how donating stock to charity works or even, in fact, that it’s an option.
+Despite these advantages, not everyone knows how donating stock to charity works or that it’s even an option.
 Here are some of the advantages of donating stock and how it works.